Faecie/Gilded-Rose-Kata-in-PHP/readme.md

 # The Gilded Rose Kata - Variance 03

-You have been provided with enough tests for testing all the differnt products but Conjures.
+You have been provided with enough tests for testing all the different products but Conjures.

 Your job is to: